 Zone 5 Critical Incident Team

 The Mount Ephraim Police Department currently has two officer assigned to the Zone 5 Critical Incident Team (Multi Jurisdictional SWAT team).
 Sgt.
-Siefert serves as the Team Leader and Sgt.
-Errigo serves as the Assistant Team Leader.
+Siefert serves as the Tactical Commander and Sgt.
+Errigo serves as Team Leader.
 Both Sgt.
 Siefert and Sgt.
-Errigo each have over 10 years of tactical team experience and are trained and certified Designated Marksman / Observers and firearms instructors.
-The Zone 5 C.I.T. team consists of highly trained and equipped tactical officers assigned from Mount Ephraim, Brooklawn, Haddon Heights, Audubon, Barrington, Runnemede and Bellmawr Police Departments.
+Errigo have over 10 years of tactical team experience and are trained and certified Designated Marksman / Observers and firearms instructors.
+The Zone 5 C.I.T. team consists of highly trained and equipped tactical officers assigned from the Police Departments of Mount Ephraim, Brooklawn, Haddon Heights, Audubon, Barrington, Runnemede, Bellmawr and Magnolia.
 These officers are trained and equipped to respond to highly sensitive critical incidents within the cooperating jurisdictions.
-Further, their training and experience has proven invaluable in their own agencies.
+Further, their training and experience has proven invaluable in their own agencies through valuable in-service training and coordinated multi-jurisdictional training with no cost to the communities involved .
 Aside from their obvious primary responsibility of responding to high risk critical incidents; the knowledge, training and experience that these officers are able to bring back to their agencies allows for administrators to better train all of their staff rather than just a select few, without the exponential costs associated with outside training organizations and aids.
 The Zone 5 C.I.T. hosts annual training opportunities to assist cooperating departments in such specialized fields as Active Shooter training, Tactical Firearms proficiency, Use of Force Protocol, Hostage Rescue, Tactical movements and Search and Rescue assignments.

 NJ / Camden County C.A.R.T.

-The Mount Ephraim Police Department currently has two officers, Chief Conte and Sgt.
+The Mount Ephraim Police Department currently has one officer, Sgt.
 Errigo, assigned to the Camden County C.A.R.T.
 (Child Abduction Response Team).
 The C.A.R.T. team is a specialized cooperative of officers from jurisdictions throughout the County led by the Camden County Prosecutors Office and the New Jersey State Police.
 The C.A.R.T. team is activated to lead or assist with investigations and search and rescue operations upon the report of a missing or endangered child within the County and State.

 Camden County Detectives Association / Police Intelligence Group

 The Mount Ephraim Police Department is a member of the Camden County Detectives Association and the Police Intelligence Group.
-The CCDA is a shared service developed by the Camden County Prosecutors Office and Detectives from Police Departments within the County to share information and coordinate investigations in criminal activity reaching across municipal jurisdictions.
+The CCDA is a shared service developed by the Camden County Prosecutors Office and Detectives from Police Departments throughout the County and neighboring agencies in the tri-county area, to share information and coordinate investigations in criminal activity reaching across municipal jurisdictions.
 The shared information and team work provided by this cooperative arrangement allows Detectives and Investigators from all agencies to pool resources and intelligence to better serve the municipalities in which they operate without incurring increased costs or duplicated efforts.

-As a law enforcement agency, the mission of the Mount Ephraim Police Department is to provide safety and security to the residents of, and the visitors to, the Borough of Mount Ephraim.
-As members of the Mount Ephraim Police Department, we are committed to protecting, defending, and serving the community through modern policing methods, with an emphasis on working in partnership with residents and businesses.
+As a law enforcement agency, the mission of the Mount Ephraim Police Department is to provide safety and security to the residents, business owners and visitors of the Borough of Mount Ephraim.
+The members of the Mount Ephraim Police Department are committed to protecting, defending, and serving the community through modern policing methods with an emphasis on working in partnership with the community.
 By maintaining ongoing, direct communications with our residents and businesses, we will be better able to identify problems affecting the community and determine effective solutions to those problems.
-As proud members of the law enforcement profession, we will constantly strive to conduct ourselves in a manner worthy of the public's confidence and respect.
+As proud members of the law enforcement profession, we will always strive to conduct ourselves in a professional manner worthy of the public's confidence and respect.

 What is now the town of Mount Ephraim, back before 1926, was Centre Township.
 There existed two Justices of the Peace in 1855, John W. Chester and Joseph Fish.
 By 1856 the Justice System in Centre Township began to grow and nine more Justices were hired.
 They included Joseph Bud, Joseph C. Zone, Fredrick Lister, Abraham Rowand, John P. Curtis, John W. Hax, T. Oliver Goldsmith, Henry Charman, and Hiram E. Budd.